GooTechnologies/learn/tutorials/driving-game/index.md

 You can imagine that we use applyPost to put the vector into the a local coordinate system of the car.

-[alert type="success, info, warning, danger, muted" close="true"] <span style="color: #000000">Hint: Don't worry if you don't understand the code completely but do think about researching and understanding it later.</span><br style="color: #000000" /><span style="color: #000000">Goo Create tries to make creating 3D content as easy as possible but to do the really fancy stuff you will probably not get around learning some 3D math.</span>[/alert]
+<div class="alert alert-info" role="alert"> <span style="color: #000000">Hint: Don't worry if you don't understand the code completely but do think about researching and understanding it later.</span><br style="color: #000000" /><span style="color: #000000">Goo Create tries to make creating 3D content as easy as possible but to do the really fancy stuff you will probably not get around learning some 3D math.</span></div>

 Save the script and click on the <strong>play</strong> button at the bottom of the Goo Create window.
 You should see that the camera rapidly moves behind the car and then stays there.
 Press the <strong>stop</strong> button to continue working on the scene.